Chapter 9 - Infrastructure and Utilities

 - Promote and encourage the use of renewable energy technologies and sources in existing and proposed developments subject to consideration of environmental, conservation, residential and visual amenity.

-The Circular Economy and Ireland’s Waste Management policy is part of the waste hierarchy established by the EU’s Waste Framework Directive, which sets out to prioritise waste prevention, followed by re-use, recycling, recovery and finally disposal into landfill.
-The Southern Region Waste Management Plan 2015 – 2021 and any subsequent update, is a framework for the prevention and management of wastes in a safe and sustainable manner.
-The Waste Management Plan provides the framework for the prevention and management of waste in a safe and sustainable manner and includes the promotion of resource efficiency and the concept of the circular economy as one of its strategic objectives.
-Refuse collection is carried out by a number of private contractors in Caherconlish.
+The Circular Economy and Ireland’s Waste Management policy is part of the waste hierarchy established by the EU’s Waste Framework Directive, which aims to prioritise waste prevention, followed by re-use, recycling, recovery and finally disposal into landfill.
+The Southern Region Waste Management Plan 2015-2021 and any subsequent update, is a framework for the prevention and management of wastes in a safe and sustainable manner.
+The Waste Management Plan promotes resource efficiency and the concept of the circular economy as one of its strategic objectives.
+Refuse collection is carried out by a number of private contractors in Patrickswell.
 The Council supports individual and community circular economy initiatives.
 This can include reducing resource consumption through sharing, repair and reuse, recycling and consumption avoidance.

-Objective IU O8: Waste Management and Circular Economy: It is an objective of the Council to:
+Objective IU O9 - Waste Management and Circular Economy: It is an objective of the Council to: